 As a junior in college, I decided to apply to medical school.
 Doing well on tests had not been difficult for me so I didn’t bother studying for the Medical College Admissions Test at all.
 The evening prior, I stayed out socializing till two in the morning, arose at six and went to take the test.
 It was not my best performance by any means.
 Since I had made the decision late in the year, there was no time to retake it.
 In fact, despite a 3.78 grade point average and numerous college honors, I received a big fat “NO” from the two medical schools I applied at.
 Each one asked what happened on the MCAT in the interview.
 I had no good answer for them other than, “I just didn’t do well that day.”
 That response wasn’t good enough for either one of the schools.

 I am more than aware of the numerous things my parents could have said in response to my situation.
 But a week after my final med school rejection, I received a letter in the mail from my dad.
 He said he was sorry to hear of “the turn of events” but that he was proud of my college record and the numerous things I had achieved.
 Then he went on to recount situations in his life, as well as the lives of my two brothers, where defeat made success seem unlikely, yet they had overcome.
-At the bottom of his letter was a quote by Theodore Roosevelt, which he had held onto and felt captured the thought of the final outcome of many a dark disappointment.
+At the bottom of his letter was a quote by Theodore Roosevelt, which he had held onto.
+It captured the thought of how, ultimately, the outcome of a dark disappointment could be viewed.

 “It is not the critic that counts; not the man who points out how the strong man stumbles, or where the doer of deeds could have done them better.
 The credit belongs to the man who is actually in the arena, whose face is marred by dust and sweat and blood; who strives valiantly; who errs, who comes short again and again, because there is no effort without error and shortcoming; but who does actually strive to do the deeds; who knows the great enthusiasms, the great devotions; who spends himself in a worthy cause; who at the best, knows in the end the triumph of high achievement, and who at the worst, if he fails, at least fails while daring greatly, so that his place shall never be with those cold and timid souls who know neither victory nor defeat.”
 As I finished reading those words, a defining moment in my life took place.
 My father had taught me the valuable lesson that I could fail and still be valued, still be respected, and still be loved.